csterritt/worker-d1-drizzle/README.md

-### Basic CloudFlare worker+d1+drizzle app with magic-code sign-in
+### Basic CloudFlare worker+d1+drizzle app with username and password authentication

-# DO NOT USE THIS CODE FOR ANYTHING IMPORTANT
-## Particularly if it is a project that folks pay to use.
-## See [this comment thread](https://news.ycombinator.com/item?id=44820331) for reasons why not.
-# YOU HAVE BEEN WARNED.

 #### Setup for development